 metadata:

-name: develocity-test-distribution-api-key-secret
+name: develocity-test-distribution-registration-key-secret

 namespace: default